 Students may earn up to a total of twelve units over the total period of student residency through independent study.
 Independent study courses are planned by the instructor and student together.
 The course will include weekly meetings to discuss the student's progress.
 In a typical program, 50 hours of work in a semester will earn one unit.
 The independent study option may not be used in lieu of existing credit courses which cover the same or similar subject matter.
 Independent study must be approved by the instructor, division chair, and the Vice President of Instruction.
-Independent Study Forms are available in the Office of Instructor and division chair, the student must enroll in the class.
+Independent Study Forms are available in the Office of Instruction, Room 1532.
+Once the form is approved by the instructor and division chair, the student must enroll in the class.